OFFERING POST-DOCTORAL TRAINING OPPORTUNITIES

 - Scientific writing and verbal communication

 Trainee stipends are fixed by the National Institutes of Health and vary depending on the number of years of experience following doctoral degree.
-Supplemental funds are available to ensure compensation equitable to clinical training stipends at UW Hospital and Clinics when appropriate.
 Trainees are also eligible for health insurance, tuition support, and some travel money when appropriate for advancing the training experience.